Nissan Skyline Turbo C

-The Nissan Skyline Turbo C is a Group C prototype sports car based on the R30 Skyline developed by Garage Le Mans (currently Le Mans Co., Ltd.) for the 1983 All Japan Endurance Championship (later JSPC) and Fuji Long Distance Series (Fuji LD).
-There is.
-It is based on the Skyline Turbo Gr.
+The Nissan Skyline Turbo C is a Group C prototype sports car developed by Garage Le Mans (currently Le Mans Co., Ltd.) for the 1983 All Japan Endurance Championship (later JSPC) and Fuji Long Distance Series (Fuji LD).
+While used as a marketing tool for the R30 Skyline, the Skyline Turbo C has no parts commonality or shared origin with the street car.
 The engine is equipped with Nissan's LZ20B type (2.1-liter in-line 4-cylinder turbo).